Bad Credit Loans Burnaby

 The types of credit accounts on your report can also impact your score.
 While having one credit card is still a good way of building credit, adding an installment-based product (like a loan) and/or an open product (like a line of credit) to the mix is even better.
 Again, this is only true if you’re handling all your accounts responsibly.

-What Are My Loan Options With Bad Credit?
+What Are My Loan Options in Burnaby With Bad Credit?

 A loan is a lump sum of money that gets deposited directly into your bank account after your application is approved.
 You’ll then have to pay it back through installments.
 As we mentioned, the worse your credit score is, the less credit you’ll be approved for and the more expensive said loan would be overall.

-Don’t panic, there are still plenty of lenders out there that won’t hassle you, even if you have bad credit.
+Don’t panic, there are still plenty of lenders in Burnaby that won’t hassle you, even if you have bad credit.
 However, you will probably have to look outside of banks, credit unions, and other prime lenders where approval is harder to obtain.

 What’s the difference between a bank and a credit union?
 Find out here.